abpframework/abp/docs/en/Blog-Posts/2024-02-16 v8_1_Preview/POST.md

 ### ABP Studio v0.6.5 Has Been Released!

-We have just released v0.6.5 for ABP Studio and with this version, we fixed many minor bugs reported by you, started supporting running multiple ABP Studio instances and added important features, such as adding a public website to the new microservice template and so on...
+We have just released v0.6.5 for ABP Studio and with this version, we fixed many minor bugs reported by you, started supporting running multiple ABP Studio instances, and added important features, such as adding a public website to the new microservice template, and so on...

 In addition to all of this, we continue to enrich ABP Studio's documentation as always and you can read them at [https://docs.abp.io/en/commercial/latest/studio/overview](https://docs.abp.io/en/commercial/latest/studio/overview).